 2.4.1.
-Fundamentals of Configuration Interaction method
+Fundamentals of the Configuration Interaction method

 The oldest method to solve the issue of electron correlation is the so called Configuration Interaction (CI) method [1,14,24].
-As its name suggests, the method relies on mixing one or more reference configurations (namely, the reference wavefunction, $\Psi_0$ ) with other "corrective" configurations accounting for the missing electron correlation.
+As its name suggests, the method relies on mixing one or more reference configurations (namely, the reference wavefunction, Ψ_0) with other "corrective" configurations accounting for the missing electron correlation.
 Basing on the reference wavefunction, CI may be multi-reference or single-reference.
-In the former case, $\Psi_0$ is multideterminantal and consists of a linear combination of configuration determinants, whose weigh coefficients are variationally optimized together with the atomic orbitals in each configuration.
+In the former case, Ψ_0 is multideterminantal and consists of a linear combination of configuration determinants, whose weight coefficients are variationally optimized together with the atomic orbitals in each configuration.
 Thus, the reference wavefunction is said to be constructed with the Multi-Reference Self-Consistent Field (MCSCF) method [25,26].
-In turn, the CI wavefunction constructed is the MCSCF reference CI a mono-determinantal wavefunction $\Psi_0$ is used, usually corresponding to the RHF wavefunction.
-As the Thesis mostly regards system represented by mono-determinantal wavefunctions, only get-reference CI method will be considered.
-In this method, a number of excited Slater determinants is linearly combined [ $\varphi$ ] the mono-determinantal reference wavefunction $\Psi_0$ [1,14,24]:
+In turn, the CI wavefunction constructed from the MCSCF reference wavefunction refers to the Multi-Reference CI (MRCI) method [27].
+In contrast, for single-reference CI a mono-determinantal wavefunction Ψ_0 is used, usually corresponding to the RHF wavefunction.
+As this Thesis mostly regards systems represented by mono-determinantal wavefunctions, only the single-reference CI method will be considered.
+In this method, a number of excited Slater determinants is linearly combined with the mono-determinantal reference wavefunction Ψ_0 [1,14,24]: